-Greenhouse Cooling and Humidification is an essential part of greenhouse agriculture and can enhance the plant growth processes.
-Fog cooling in greenhouse agriculture helps to increase the productivity of plant growers and farmers by reducing the water, energy, and labor costs involved in the greenhouse operation.
+Greenhouse humidification is an essential part of greenhouse agriculture and can enhance the plant growth processes.
+Fog humidification in greenhouse agriculture helps to increase the productivity of plant growers and farmers by reducing the water, energy, and labor costs involved in the greenhouse operation.
 It has also proven beneficial for controlling fungus growth in greenhouses.
 These fogging systems have the potential to reduce power bills, while also allowing increased productivity and control of plants.
-When incorporating Greenhouse Cooling and Humidification systems in a new or existing greenhouse, the following information helps establish effective and environmentally friendly greenhouse agriculture, with fog technology for humidification and cooling systems.
+When incorporating greenhouse humidification systems in a new or existing greenhouse, the following information helps establish effective and environmentally friendly greenhouse agriculture, with fog technology for humidification systems.

 Regulate Environmental Conditions